ordina-jworks/ordina-jworks.github.io/_posts/2021-02-17-Out-With-The-Old.md

 This incurs the least risk and thus the least potential for returns.
 The current infrastructure of the master organization needs to be extended with the new components of the disappearing organization and it needs to scale its existing components to support the additional load.
 The second way is called the Reinvent-my-Business-Model (RBM).
-The business model of the acquired organization is used to revamp the existing business model of the master organization and create of fusion business model and infrastructure.
+The business model of the acquired organization is used to revamp the existing business model of the master organization and create a fusion of business models and infrastructure.
 This is a best-of-breed solution where each individual component of both organizations is considered for optimal use.

-A consequence of having a steady stream of innovations assimilated into your organizational structure is the need for ways to quickly and as seamless as possible integrate the new components and value chains into your existing setup.
+A consequence of having a steady stream of innovations assimilated into your organizational structure is the need for ways to quickly and, as seamless as possible, integrate the new components and value chains into your existing setup.
 On a solution architecture level this means providing the tools to achieve this with the least amount of hassle.
 This leads us to state that integration capabilities should receive fair amount of attention.
 Examples of such integration capabilities can be API Management, Enterprise Service Buses (ESB) or the Hybrid Integration Platform (HIP) that Gartner places as one of the necessary tools for any digital transformation.